 Trilateration is noticeably simpler than triangulation and is a very valuable skill to possess.
 Even with very rough estimates, one can determine a general location with reasonable success.

-Registered Penn State students should return now to the Chapter 5 folder in Canvas to take a self-assessment quiz Land Surveying.
+Registered Penn State students should return now take the self-assessment quiz Land Surveying.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.